JonLittleIT/LITTLENFTS_nft_minter/README.md

 Use this repo to see how to create a Dapp that can mint NFTs.

-Use this repo to mint on polygon network to then hold nfts form cheeper buying process.
+Use this repo to mint on polygon network to then hold nfts form cheeper buying process..